Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 Maintenance and Longevity

-Expansion tanks typically last 5-10 years with minimal maintenance.
+Expansion tanks typically last 5-10 years, with utility company guides citing an average lifespan of about 6 years depending on water quality and pressure conditions.
 The primary maintenance task is checking the air pressure in the tank annually using a tire pressure gauge at the valve on the tank.
 The air pressure should match your system's water pressure (usually 50-60 psi for the air side when the water side is empty).

 Over time, the diaphragm or bladder can fail, causing the tank to become waterlogged.
 When this happens, the tank loses its ability to absorb expansion and must be replaced.
-Signs of failure include the tank feeling heavy with water, return of pressure problems, or water coming out of the air valve when tested.
+Signs of failure include the tank feeling heavy with water, no hollow sound when the upper portion is tapped, visible rust or leaks at fittings, return of pressure problems, or water coming out of the air valve when tested.

 Consequences of Not Addressing Thermal Expansion